khalidhuzain/indusai/README.md

 Further reading material

-via the official Indus AI Week communication channels.
+via the communication channels (Please fill in the google form ) .

-⭐ Final Note
+## ⭐ Final Note

 The goal of this training is not to turn you into an AI expert in one day — but to give you the confidence to build, explore, and learn responsibly.

-Happy learning 🚀
+#Happy learning 🚀